AliShandhor/TortoiseTTS_AudioToCloning/README.md

 Generate speech using the trained model:

-1. Synthesis  & generate a speech for the text you have inputtedl
+1. Synthesis  & generate a speech for the text you have inputted.

 ## Voice Cloning